gilbert215/MagicArticulate/README.md

 ## Autoregressive skeleton generation

 ### Overview
 We formulate skeleton generation as a sequence modeling problem, leveraging an autoregressive transformer to naturally handle varying numbers of bones or joints within skeletons.
+If you are interested in autoregressive in GenAI, check [this awesome list](https://github.com/ChaoyueSong/Awesome-Auto-Regressive-in-GenerativeAI).
 <p align="center">
   <img width="80%" src="assets/ar_demo.gif"/>
 </p>